numpy/numpy/doc/neps/new-iterator-ufunc.rst

     Returns the number of objects being iterated.

+``npy_intp *NpyIter_GetAxisStrideArray(NpyIter *iter, npy_intp axis)``

+    Gets the array of strides for the specified axis.
+Requires that the iterator be tracking coordinates, and that buffering not be enabled.

+    This may be used when you want to match up operand axes in some fashion, then remove them with ``NpyIter_RemoveAxis`` to handle their processing manually.
+By calling this function before removing the axes, you can get the strides for the manual processing.

+    Returns ``NULL`` on error.

 ``int NpyIter_GetShape(NpyIter *iter, npy_intp *outshape)``

     Returns the broadcast shape of the iterator in ``outshape``.